 Top Myths About Power Washing Debunked (Part Three)

-Continuing from Top Myths About Power Washing Debunked (Part Two), this section looks at Myths 8 and 9.
-These two myths show where power washing is often pushed beyond its limits and where a different approach is safer for your property.
+Continuing from our previous discussion, this section examines Myths 8 and 9.
+These two misconceptions often push power washing beyond its physical limits.
+Specifically, we will explore where high pressure creates risks and why a different approach is safer for your property.

 Fact: Roofs Need Specialized Soft Washing, Not High Pressure

-Power washing is great for many exterior surfaces, but your roof is not one of them.
-High-pressure water on roofing can cause more harm than good.
+Power washing works wonders for many exterior surfaces.
+However, your roof is not one of them.
+In fact, using high-pressure water on roofing shingles usually causes more harm than good.

 -

-Asphalt shingles: The force of the water can strip away the protective granules on shingles.
-Once these granules are gone, shingles age faster and become more vulnerable to leaks and UV damage.
+Asphalt Shingles: The force of the water strips away protective granules.
+Consequently, shingles age faster and become vulnerable to UV damage.

 -